dshcherb/dshcherb.github.com/_posts/2019-02-02-interpreting-pcie-device-to-cpu-locality-information.md

 Multi-processor systems have inter-CPU links which are used for both inter-node system memory transfers and system to device/device to system memory transfers which introduces affinity of PCIe devices to CPUs.
 Inter-CPU links are called QPI or UPI (newer) on Intel-based servers and are a vendor-specific standard (not PCIe compatible in terms of switching).
 This prevents direct peer-to-peer communication of PCIe devices and traversal of an inter-CPU link incurs additional overhead for Device-to-Host-to-Device communication as an OS driver needs to handle this by performing transfers to system memory from one device first and then to the target device.

-Modern NUMA systems which implement ACPI normally (ask your vendor) describe the physical topology of a server via ACPI _PXM (proximity) objects associated with devices.
+Modern NUMA systems which implement ACPI normally (ask your vendor) describe the physical topology of a server via ACPI _PXM (proximity) objects associated with devices (see "6.2.14 _PXM (Proximity)" in [the ACPI specification](https://uefi.org/sites/default/files/resources/ACPI_6_2.pdf)).
 This information is interpreted by the Linux kernel during enumeration and device nodes present in sysfs have a numa_node field exposed as a result (e.g. /sys/devices/pci0000:de/0000:ad:be.e/numa_node).
 In the OpenStack case [this is used](https://blueprints.launchpad.net/nova/+spec/input-output-based-numa-scheduling), for example, by Libvirt and Nova with Nova providing NUMA-aware scheduling not only from the memory perspective but also for PCIe devices that are passed through to virtual machines which is quite important for VNFs, GPU workloads and other applications requiring low-latency PCIe device access or peer-to-peer PCIe device communication.

+There is also a useful ACPI table called SLIT (System Locality Distance Information Table) which describes relative distance between proximity domains (also referred to as "system localities", see "5.2.17 System Locality Distance Information Table").
+The number of proximity domains is exposed as "Number of System Localities".

+The maximum number of proximity domains is also reported in the Maximum System Characteristics Table (MSCT) as a 4-byte field (see 5.2.19).
+Interestingly, it is stored as maximum proximity domains minus one as the specification notes so it is better to check the source code of a tool you use to dump this table: if it does not modify this field, a value of 1 would mean that you have 2 proximity domains.

+> Maximum Number of Proximity Domains indicates the maximum number of Proximity Domains ever possible in the system.
+The number reported in this field is (maximum domains – 1).
+For example if there are 0x10000 possible domains in the system, this field would report 0xFFFF.

 # Summary of Communication Types